nesterow/frontless/readme.md

 ```
 Оpen [http://localhost:6767](http://localhost:6767) in your browser.
 Navigate to the playground for examples

+## Features

+**Natural routing**

+All files ending with *.riot extension that placed in the pages directory become site pages.
+It works similar to php scripts or html pages.
+For example: [`index.riot -> GET /`, `page.riot -> GET /page`].

+**Async SSR**

+The pages in Frontless are rendered after all fetch operations in children components are complete.
+Which means you can make asyncronous queries in children components and don't worry that the server return markup before data is fetched.

+**Server sent state**

+Some API requests can return a ready view-model for a specific component.
+After it happens, the target component will update its state from received response.
+This is convenient whenever you want to update the view after a request is done.
+Given that, the server should return a ready view-model which eliminates extra steps you would do to handle response.

+**State initialization**

+All Riot components rendered on the server side initialize in browser with last state they were on the server side.

+**Browser caching**

+If your application needs SPA experience you can cache some pages using webworker module.

+**RestAPI/Socket.io**

+Stay close to the database with power of FeathersJS services.

+**It is just Express**

+Everything you can do with an express application.

 ## [Documentation](https://nesterow.github.io/frontless/)
 [Frontless Docs](https://nesterow.github.io/frontless/) | [Feathers Docs](https://docs.feathersjs.com/) | [Riot Docs](https://riot.js.org/)